scaleflex/vue-cloudimage-responsive/README.md

 ## <a name="license"></a>License

-React Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT)
+Vue Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT)